Agoric/documentation/main/getting-started/README.md

 agoric deploy ./contract/deploy-myfirstdapp.js ./api/deploy.js
 ```

-## Editing the UI
+## Editing the demo DAppp

 ![Autoswap Frontend](./assets/autoswap-frontend.svg)

-All of the UI for the autoswap frontend is under `/ui`.
-Your changes
+All of the code for the demo DAppp is under `/ui`.
+Once  changes
 will automatically propagate to the browser tab.

 Happy hacking!